Bank of America Career Services Center

-Several hundred workshops and outreach programs are offered each year on a wide range of career topics such as resume writing, interview skills, job-search strategies, internships, and the graduate school process.
+Several hundred workshops and outreach programs are offered each year on a wide range of career topics such as career planning, resume writing, interview skills, job and internship search strategies, internships, and graduate school applications.

 Job Search/Graduate School

-To aid in plans after graduation, students will want to take advantage of many programs, such as On-Campus Interviewing and Nittany Lion Career Network.
-From October through April, more than 1000 employers conduct interviews in the Interview Center located on the second floor and hundreds more post a variety of job opportunities.
-Annually, numerous career and graduate school fairs occur where students can meet with representatives from companies and graduate schools to talk about internships, jobs, and grad/professional programs.
-The Education Credentials Service can assist students and alumni seeking teaching or administrative positions in elementary, secondary, or higher education.
+To aid in plans after graduation, students will want to take advantage of various opportunities to search for jobs and graduate programs.
+Nittany Lion Career Network and the On-Campus Interviewing program allow thousands of employers to conduct interviews in the Interview Center located on the second floor and/or post a variety of job opportunities.
+Annually, numerous career and graduate school fairs occur where students can meet with representatives from companies and graduate schools to talk about internships, jobs, and graduate or professional school programs.

 To access any of these services, visit Career Services in the Bank of America Career Services Center, visit our website at studentaffairs.psu.edu/career, or call 814-865-2377.